Scotland's Best B&Bs

 There are so many museums in this area from small specialist museums in country villages to more eclectic ones in cities, that we can only detail a few.

 The exciting V&A Museum of Design Dundee opened on the waterfront in September 2018.
 The building designed by Japanese architect Kenga Kuma is in itself an innovative and inspiring construction like a ship heading out to sea.
 It hosts major exhibitions, celebrates Scotland's design heritage and promotes contemporary talent to encourage design innovation for the future.
-Free admission (payment required to access special exhibition section).
+Free admission.
+Payment required to access special exhibition section.
+From April to 14 January 2024, there is a special exhibition on Tartan.

 Also in Dundee, the McManus Museum and Art Gallery, built in 1863, was renovated and extended in 2006 and is now a bright, airy visitor friendly building at the heart of the city.
 Its 8 galleries contain interesting exhibits from the life of early man in the area, to Dundee’s place in the world.
 The lay-out makes it easy to explore time and time again.
 The Victorian gallery with its vaulted ceiling and curved walls is the setting for a great variety of paintings from such artists as the Pre-Raphaelites and the Glasgow Boys.
 Ceramics are displayed throughout the museum.
 Travellers may be lucky to visit during one of the many special exhibitions held throughout the year.
 The café here has an excellent choice of gluten free goodies.
 Winner of Best Visitor Attraction in the Scottish Thistle Awards 2019/20.